Supporters

 Kshamta Hunter is a PhD candidate in the Department of Curriculum and Pedagogy at the University of British Columbia (UBC) and a manager of Sustainability Student Engagement with the UBC Sustainability Initiative.
 Kshamta’s PhD research aims to investigate operationalization of leadership capacity and competencies associated with social innovation toward addressing uncertain and complex issues related to the Sustainable Development Goals.
 With over ten years of experience in sustainability education, she is passionate about youth engagement and activism; and is always looking for innovative ways to foster involvement, critical dialogue and learning with a multidisciplinary approach.

-Maureen Jack-LaCroix, Ph.D. (candidate)
+Maureen Jack-LaCroix, Ph.D.

 Maureen is an environmental educator, curriculum designer, researcher, workshop facilitator and speaker with over 15 years’ experience designing and delivering programs for teachers and students in secondary schools and workshops in community and workplace.
 As the founder and Creative Director of Be the Change Earth Alliance, she has activated tens of thousands of individuals to make positive environmental behaviour change by connecting global issues to lifestyle choices and personal actions.
+Maureen’s love of Earth and all things wild and beautiful fuels her passion for social change.
+As a researcher and recent graduate of the Philosophy of Curriculum Design and Implementation in the Faculty of Education at SFU, Maureen brings the intersectionality of indigenous, environmental and social justice education into focus within the participatory action research work she facilitates through BTCEA with passionate teachers, students and administrators keen to participate in the decolonization movement of the 21st century by transforming the education system.

 Dr. Shannon Leddy (Métis)